BSkyB extends soccer TV deal with England's lower league to 2018

 The Football League, which is made up of the 72 professional clubs below the Premier League, was only a year into its current three-year TV deal with BSkyB.

-The League's Chief Commercial Officer told Reuters earlier this year that it planned to make an early start on contract renewal talks to capitalize on the growing sporting rivalry between BSkyB and BT.
+The League's Chief Commercial Officer told Reuters earlier this year that it planned to make an early start on contract renewal talks to capitalise on the growing sporting rivalry between BSkyB and BT.

 Telecoms provider BT is launching new sports channels in August, having bought a share of the Premier League rights as a second broadcaster alongside BSkyB.